 Lionhead Rabbit Breed History/Origin

+Who could possibly resist this fluffy ball of goofiness?
+A popular pet that is loving and easy to train, this rabbit breed has a lot to offer to every owner.
 The Lionhead rabbit’s origin started in Belgium when breeders decided to mate a Swiss Fox with a Netherland Dwarf.
 The result was a rabbit with a genetic mutation causing wool to appear around the head and on the flanks and it became known as the “mane” gene.
 The Lionhead rabbit grew in popularity in Europe until finally, they made their way to the United States in the late ’90s.
 In 2014, this breed was officially accepted into the American Rabbit Breeders Association (ARBA).

 The Lionhead Rabbit’s mane is the result of a genetic mutation.